Q: What is a Plug-in Hybrid Electric Vehicle?

 During deceleration (braking or coasting), the front and rear electric motors function as generators so that electricity can be generated and fed back into the main battery pack.
 The Regenerative Braking mode can be controlled by the paddles on the steering wheel in order to adjust how much power is restored into the battery.

-For more information on regenerative braking visit the PHEV explore page
+For more information on regenerative braking visit the PHEV Overview page

 Q: What are the different drive modes and how do I know which drive mode to be in, for example if I am towing?